**ABSTRACT SUBMISSION EXTENDED TO FRIDAY, 15 JUNE 2018**

 - Abstracts will be reviewed by the Scientific Program Committee.
 Abstracts which include ethical concerns, do not meet scientific standards or include work not sufficiently relevant for FTD can be rejected.
 Notification regarding abstract acceptance and scheduling will be sent to the submitting author by email.

-- All abstracts accepted for presentation will be published online on the Conference website prior to the Conference as well as in the Conference App and published online
+- All abstracts accepted for presentation will be published via the Conference website and Conference App.

 - A minimum of one-day meeting registration is required for the presenting author.
 Please note that the presenting author is not automatically registered by submitting an abstract.